 Should you get the Sony WH-CH510?

 This product reminds us a lot of Sony’s LinkBuds.
 The recent true wireless earbuds are a little weird, but very good at doing one thing that isn’t the most popular feature out there.
 And similarly to the LinkBuds, we’re not telling you outright to avoid the Sony WH-CH510, just to be aware that it’s more of a product to use when you really don’t want to lose the world around you.
-Only people who want to listen to music while talking to friends—and never block out any outside noise at all—should get these headphones.

 What should you get instead of the Sony WH-CH510?